Textualize/textual/docs/widget_gallery.md

 ## ListView

-A widget to display a list of items.
+Display a list of items (items may be other widgets).

 [ListView reference](./widgets/list_view.md){ .md-button .md-button--primary }